equipmegmbh/engineering-tasks/README.md

 ## Tasks

-Suggestions in no particular order:
+Tasks can be found in the comments directly in the project.
+Additional ideas\suggestions:

 - Implement one ore more CRUD operations for the product resource
 - Implement some kind of database persistence layer (in-memory, SQLite etc.)
 - Implement a data access repository for the product resource
 - Implement a GET route with server side paging
 - Extend the data model with more entities (customer, supplier, order, historization etc.)
-- Add some kind of authentication and or authorization
+- Add some kind of authentication and or authorization concept